 - Historical Badass Upgrade: How do you make Genghis Khan even more badass?
 The Dynamite Entertainment series gave him an army of dinosaurs and a pteranodon-riding daughter.

 - Long Runner: The original Turok comic book ran for 26 years, and was almost entirely written by one man, Paul S. Newman (the Guinness-confirmed most-prolific comics writer).

-- Retcon: Turning "Indians Turok and Andar lost in a Dinosaur Valley" into "Tal'Set Fireseed/Josh Fireseed/Danielle Fireseed must become 'TuRoK': The title of a mysterious dimension-hopping Navajo Warrior fighting Genetically Engineered Dinosaurs, Shape-shifting Devils and Bio-Mechanical Aliens with High-tech weapons on a post-apocalyptic, 'After the End' alternate version of Earth where "Time has No Meaning".
+- Retcon: Turning "Indians Turok and Andar lost in a Dinosaur Valley" into "Tal'Set Fireseed/Josh Fireseed/Danielle Fireseed must become 'TuRoK': The title of a mysterious dimension-hopping Navajo warrior fighting genetically engineered dinosaurs, shape-shifting devils and bio-mechanical aliens with high-tech weapons in a post-apocalyptic version of Earth where 'time has no meaning'".

 - And after several retcons, we now have a mixture of both.